 Our schedules for all levels of sports are set in advance which means so are the schools that we are contracted to participate against.
-Officials are also contracted for scheduled events in advance as well.
+Officials are also contracted for scheduled events in advance, as well.
 Finally, the team and its members are all counting on each student-athlete to fulfill their commitment to be present and accountable for the entire season.
-A student-athlete's failure to fulfil their commitment affects multiple organizations, other schools, officials, our athletic department and their team which is simply unacceptable.
+A student-athlete's failure to fulfill their commitment affects multiple organizations, other schools, officials, our athletic department, and their team which is simply unacceptable.

-Although participation in extracurricular activities is encouraged and will be supported by the administration as much as possible; those activities and their schedules do not outweigh the student-athlete's responsibility to their team/sport.
-To avoid and or identify conflicts it is expected that:
+Although participation in extracurricular activities is encouraged and will be supported by the administration as much as possible, those activities and their schedules do not outweigh the student-athlete's responsibility to their team/sport.
+To avoid and or identify conflicts, it is expected that:

-1. Coaches and those in charge of extracurricular activities submit their entire schedules to the administration and athletic department no less than one month prior to their first practice, and or scheduled activities.
+Coaches and those in charge of extracurricular activities submit their entire schedules to the administration and athletic department no less than one month prior to their first practice, and or scheduled activities.
 Schedules will include the dates and times of all scheduled practices/games/activities for the entire season.

-In a situation where a student-athlete's sports schedule and extracurricular activity schedule conflict the expectations are as follows:
+In a situation where a student-athlete's sports schedule and extracurricular activity schedule conflict, the expectations are as follows:

-1. The coach or coaches affected and the extracurricular leader will meet with the athletic director and a member of the administration who will attempt to mediate a solution and or compromise to the conflict.
-In this meeting it will be determined if the schedule conflict is temporary in nature (one day) or if the conflict affects multiple dates (multiple dates, one week or longer).
-It will also be determined what effect the absence of the student will have on each program.

-2. If a suitable resolution cannot be reached; the expectation is that the student-athletes attend the a or contest activity for their sport since failing to do so has a negative effect that reaches outside of our school district, puts us in jeopardy of breaking league rules, may force us to break signed contracts with other schools and officials, and may even force a cancellation to the entire teams season.
+- 2. The coach or coaches affected and the extracurricular leader will meet with the athletic director and a member of the administration who will attempt to mediate a solution and or compromise to the conflict.
+In this meeting, it will be determined if the schedule conflict is temporary in nature (one day) or if the conflict affects multiple dates (multiple dates, one week or longer).
+It will also be determined what effect the absence of the student will have on each program. - 3.
+If a suitable resolution cannot be reached, the expectation is that the student-athletes attend the contest for their sport since failing to do so has a negative effect that reaches outside of our school district, puts us in jeopardy of breaking league rules, may force us to break signed contracts with other schools and officials (we must pay them once the contract is signed if the cancellation is not considered an act of God, i.e. weather related), and may even force a cancellation to the entire team's season.

-3. If the student-athlete makes the decision to not attend the current sports activity that is scheduled; that student has effectively made the decision to quit that sport and will no longer be a member of that team.
+4. If the student-athlete makes the decision to not attend the current sports activity that is scheduled, that student has effectively made the decision to quit that sport and will no longer be a member of that team.
 The student will not be eligible for awards and will fall under the late arrival or quitting a sport policy below.